DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claims 14 and 17-18 are newly rejected under 35 U.S.C.
+Claims 14 and 17-18 stand rejected and claims 21-24 are newly rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-Regarding claims 14 and 18, RA is selected from formulas (f1), (a1), (b1), (e1) and (f2), and requires that the number of carbon atoms in an aliphatic hydrocarbon group in at least on RA is 18 or more, however the R groups in formulas (f1), (a1), (b1), (e1) and (f2) do not encompass aliphatic hydrocarbon with carbon atoms of 18 or more, specifically:
+Regarding claims 14 and 18, RA is selected from formulas (f1), (a1), (b1), (e1) and (f2), and requires that the number of carbon atoms in an aliphatic hydrocarbon group in at least on RA is 18 or more, however the R groups in formulas (f1), (a1), (b1), (e1) and (f2) encompass carbon atoms that is outside the range of the aliphatic hydrocarbon with carbon atoms of 18 or more, specifically:

 (f1) R9 = a divalent hydrocarbon group, and R10 = a monovalent aliphatic hydrocarbon group having 5 or more carbon atoms;